zhouxiaojue/LSS_Design_Beta/README.md

-This is the image processing pipeline I created using multiple neuroimaging processing software, including FSL, Afni, ANTS.
-It's core is to use HTCondor to parallel process creating group templates.
+This is the pipeline to estimate BOLD activity based on Mumford, 2012.
+LSS design to maximize trials related activity while regressing out nuisance signals.